Why we are carrying out this work?

 We're constantly working to improve the supply and quality of your water so you continue to receive clean, fresh water for your morning shower and to enjoy a great cuppa.

 Some of the pipes which supply water to almost 43,000 properties in the Carlisle area are over 90 years old.
-Over time natural mineral deposits have built up inside and although these deposits are not harmful, they can sometimes cause the water to become discoloured.
+Over time natural mineral deposits have built up inside, although these deposits are not harmful, they can sometimes cause the water to become discoloured.

 In February 2016 we started a £14 million investment programme to clean and refurbish over 30km of water pipes to improve the quality of water for customers in the Carlisle area.
 Our work will take around four years to complete and will be split across nine projects.
-The overview map indicates where we'll be working (PDF 372KB opens in a new window).
+The overview map indicates where we'll be working (PDF 127KB opens in a new window).

 We'll be using a variety of methods which will include:

-- Inserting new plastic pipe into the existing water main (slip lining)
+- Inserting new durable pipe into the existing cast iron water main

 - Constructing completely new sections of pipe to replace the existing water main